4th International Network Meeting of EUSMAT – 2024/25

 Virtual lecture series “Sustainable Technology and Circular Economy “(Webinars)

-A virtual lecture series is planned in October / November 2024 to create a space for discussion.
+A virtual lecture series took place in October / November 2024 to create a space for discussion.
 Knowledge and experiences related to the implementation of sustainability practices in different countries will be shared to promote innovative and entrepreneurial activities that could have a positive impact locally or globally.

 The main interest is to compare practices and regulations of sustainability practices implemented in developed countries (e.g. EU countries) and in less economically developed countries (e.g. Latin American countries).